Jump to

 RNAction

-this is where individual nurses easily send messaging to Congress to prioritize nurses’ safety by supporting the Workplace Violence Prevention for Health Care and Social Service Workers Act
+Support the Workplace Violence Prevention for Health Care and Social Service Workers Act by contacting Congress.

 May 2025